aleusai/ssl-certs-validator/README.md

 The validator is an ssl certificate verification service, which exposes several restful api endpoints to verify a particular url and its ssl certificate chain ( in a broad sense).
 It is also a wrapper of the widely used Prometheus Blackbox exporter, and is itself also a Prometheus exporter as it re-exports the (modified) Blackbox metrics.

 You can do the following:
-1. validate a url/ssl certificate chain  with a POST request to the validator server which is forwarded to a running instance of the Prometheus Blackbox exporter
+1. validate a url/ssl certificate chain  with a POST request to the validator server which is forwarded to a running instance of the Prometheus Blackbox exporter; the result is the ANDed with the OCSP check from the validator
-2. you can do the same as above, but the validator server itself does the validation, which allows for the use of ad hoc root anchors
+2. you can do the same as above, but the validator server itself does the whole validation, which also allows for the use of ad hoc root anchors

 Both requests can also include that in case of an invalid certificate chain, an ephemeral event be submitted to the running Prometheus Pushgateway, which is scraped by the Prometheus Server (all these components are created in docker containers, see below).
 This expands on the Prometheus Blackbox exporter main functionality, allowing ssl checks alerts without pre-configuring the targets in the Prometheus Server configuration file.

-Furthermore, the Blackbox exporter does not validate the certificates against an OCSP, which is instead carried out by the validator.
+As a further xtension, the Blackbox exporter does not validate the certificates against an OCSP (it does not have this functionality), which is instead carried out by the validator.

 The validator backend is based on Flask, which lends itself very well for quick development/deployment, but should be run in production together with e.g. Gunicorn and Nginx (!not included here!).